 This is probably the single most stubborn and dangerous hurricane myth out there!
 Luckily, we’re seeing some progress on debunking this – you rarely, if ever, see TV footage of people taping their windows before a storm.We’re big fans of duct tape but they will not protect windows during a hurricane.

 The idea behind this hurricane myth was that the tape would prevent small glass shards from flying in.
 Problem is, it allowed big shards to fly into the home!
 We strongly recommend installing safety-tested impact windows.
-They withstand hurricane winds up to 170 mph as well as projectiles.
+They’re designed to withstand hurricane winds as well as projectiles.
 If this isn’t an option, hurricane shutters will also protect windows (and look nice, too).
 The last option is to nail plywood over the windows.
 It doesn’t look nice, but it will provide a degree of protection.

 2. Open a Window to Equalize the Air Pressure During a Hurricane